The Step-by-Step, Easy to Use Plan for Projecting and Managing Your Cash Flow

 Choose the forecast horizon and interval

 Start by selecting how many periods ahead to forecast, and in what level of granularity.
 Monthly forecasts work for most small, established businesses; weekly or biweekly when cash is tight or timing is essential.
 A rolling 12-month monthly forecast and an additional short-term weekly forecast are often sufficient — for a startup, or even a seasonal business.
-Back to the point: the special thing is consistency, pick a cadence you can keep and publish them regularly.
+The special thing is consistency: pick a cadence you can keep and publish them regularly.

 Start with opening cash balance